hansonryne/hansonryne.github.io.old/pages/pages-root-folder/index.md

   title: "Follow me on Twitter"
   url: 'https://twitter.com/_hansonet_'
   image: https://www.sketchappsources.com/resources/source-image/twitterlogo_1x.png
   text: 'Twitter is my main social media presence.
-It's where I keep up to date.'
+Its where I keep up to date.'
 #
 # Use the call for action to show a button on the frontpage
 #